Are you considering a career in the field of Environmental Health?

 "The REHS/RS is the most prevalent NEHA credential and professionals demonstrate competency in an impressive range of environmental health issues, directing and training personnel to respond to routine or emergency environmental situations, and providing education to their communities on environmental health concerns.
 In addition, REHS/RS credential holders are key members in ensuring communities are in compliance with local, state and federal environmental health regulations."
 (NEHA)

 There are several paths that you can take to obtain your Environmental Health Specialist credential.
-Learn more about which of these different opportunities best fits your life, find study materials for the REHS Exam, and apply for your credential through the National Environmental Health Association.
+Learn more about which of these different opportunities is the best fit, find study materials for the REHS Exam, and apply for your nationally recognized REHS credential through the National Environmental Health Association.

 Are you looking for a work as an EHS in the State of Oregon?